longqnh/fundamentals/README.md

         - DBMS calculates hash code of 'Long' by using hash function, and look for it in the hash table

+Partitioning in SQL
+Database isolation
+Optimistic vs Pessimistic locking
+Explain N + 1 problem in ORM and how to fix?
+Relational DB vs Non-relational DB
+How to make sure data is consistent between DB and Redis?
+You have a directory of very large files, that are all the same size, some are duplicated.
+How do you find out which files are duplicated?
+(Should not use byte-to-byte comparision).
+Expect: hashing, SHA, MD5, hashing collision
+Cache stampede
+Eventual consistency
+SOLID principles:
+What is Race Condition?
+Compare mutex, semaphore and spinlock What is deadlock and how to prevent it?
+Composite index in range query

 ## Security
+How to store password in Database securely?
+Explain how RSA works
+How XSS attack work?
+How to prevent it?
+What is CORS?
+JWT, how to validate JWT?

+## Networks
+1. What happens when you type a URL into web browser?
+2. What happens in TCP handshake?
+Why it is 3-way handshake instead of 2-way
+3. Compare TCP and UDP.
+What to use what?
+4. Explain TLS handshake process
+5. What are some useful HTTP headers?
+6. How DNS works?
+7. Can you use a DNS server anywhere or must it be near the user?
+8. How do you know the IP address of the user?